ucs-compute-solutions/flashstack-IaC-OCP4/README.md

-# ConfigCI
+# FlashStack automation code for OCP4 deployment
- This is repository for all CI related functions
+ This repository is for FlashStack automated deployment covering the following:
- So far only Nexus and UCS portions are in sync (for the most part) Next step is to bring in the MDS configuration into repository
+ 1. Cisco UCS
+ 2. Cisco Nexus
+ 3. Pure FlashArray//X R3